 These stains are generally easier to remove as they affect only the surface layer.
 Here are three effective methods:

-Method | Description | Cost |
+| Method | Description | Cost |

-Baking Soda Paste | Create a paste by mixing baking soda with a little water.
-Apply the paste to the stain and let it sit for 24 hours.
-Buff the area with furniture polish and leave it to dry completely. | ~$1 |
+| Baking Soda Paste | Create a paste by mixing baking soda with a little water.
+Apply to the stain and let sit 24 hours.
+Buff with furniture polish and let dry completely. | ~$1 |

-Mineral Oil Magic | Apply mineral oil to a soft microfiber cloth and gently rub it onto the stain.
-Repeat after a few minutes and allow the oil to sit for 24 hours. | ~$5 |
+| Mineral Oil Magic | Apply mineral oil to a microfiber cloth, gently rub on stain, repeat after a few minutes, and allow to sit 24 hours. | ~$5 |

-Mineral Spirits for Tough Stains | Apply a small amount to a rag and test it on an inconspicuous area first.
-If no adverse effects occur, use the rag to dab the stain gently.
-Let the mineral spirits dry for 24 hours. | ~$10 |
+| Mineral Spirits for Tough Stains | Apply a small amount to a rag, test inconspicuously, then dab stain gently.
+Let dry 24 hours. | ~$10 |

 Dark Water Stains (Black or Deep Brown)